-Plan and ESOOElectricity Statement of Opportunities (including the latest CSIRO GenCost Report22 or any replacements) to inform analysis on potential NSCAS needs.
-An example of this would be the adaption of coal generators to switching off during low price and/or any other relevant conditions.

-• Generators and Integrated Resource Providers intending to close a production generating unit must notify AEMO at least 42 months (3.5 years) ahead of the closure date23.
+- replacements) to inform analysis on potential NSCAS needs.
+An example of this would be the adaption of coal generators to switching off during low price and/or any other relevant conditions. - Generators and Integrated Resource Providers intending to close a production unit must notify AEMO at least 42 months (3.5 years) ahead of the closure date.
 Announced retirements will be considered in the NSCAS review.
-AEMO may use the outcomes of the ISPIntegrated System Plan and ESOOElectricity Statement of Opportunities to inform studies of the potential future need for NSCAS for the risk of a production generating unit closing in the 3.5 - 5-year period that has not yet been announced.
-This analysis is anticipated to use expected closure years24 and risks of early or delayed retirement identified in the ISPIntegrated System Plan, unless other relevant and appropriate information becomes available.
+AEMO may use the outcomes of the ISP and ESOO to inform studies of the potential future need for NSCAS for the risk of a production unit closing in the 3.5 5-year period that has not yet been announced.
+This analysis is anticipated to use expected closure years and risks of early or delayed retirement identified in the ISP, unless other relevant and appropriate information becomes available.